 The David Rubenstein Atrium on Broadway between 62nd and 63rd Streets is open until 10PM daily and ready for visitors 365 days a year.
-This is now your destination for day-of discount tickets to Lincoln Center’s resident organizations.
+This is now your destination for day-of discount tickets to Broadway shows and sometimes to Lincoln Center’s resident organizations.

-Day-of Discount Tickets – Enjoy Lincoln Center for less.
+Day-of Discount Tickets – Enjoy Broadway and Lincoln Center for less.

 Tuesday–Friday 2:00 pm–7:45 pm